 Councillors had to make some very tough decisions - taking into account government guidelines, a desire to adversely affect as few people as possible, giving considerations to residents with differing circumstances and managing the drop in funding from central government.

 Introducing a local scheme that maintained the awards made under the Council Tax Benefit scheme would have cost residents over 1/2 million pounds.
-Therefore, whilst recognising that reductions in support would affect some residents on low incomes, a local Council Tax Support scheme was devised that incorporates the majority of aspects within Council Tax Benefit, but has five main changes.
+Therefore, whilst recognising that reductions in support would affect some residents on low incomes, a local Council Tax Support scheme was devised that incorporates the majority of aspects within Council Tax Benefit, but has four main changes.

 This means some residents are now receiving reduced assistance with their Council Tax.

 Those not affected

 Pensioners are protected from these changes.
 They will receive Council Tax Support under a national scheme calculated along the same lines as Council Tax Benefit.

-The five main differences between Council Tax Benefit and Council Tax Support mean that approximately a quarter of working age customers will face a reduction in the amount of financial assistance they receive.
-These changes are listed below.
+All working age customers will face a reduction in the amount of financial assistance they receive.